Time Inc.: Merger with Warner Communications and Time Warner ownership

-In 2008, Time Inc. launched Maghound, an internet-based magazine membership service that featured approximately 300 magazine titles from both Time Inc. brands and external publishing companies.
+In 2008, Time Inc. launched Maghound, an internet-based magazine membership service featuring approximately 300 magazine titles from both Time Inc. brands and external publishing companies.
 On January 19, 2010, Time Inc. acquired StyleFeeder, a personal shopping engine.

 In August 2010, Time Inc. announced that Ann S. Moore, its chairman and chief executive, would step down as CEO and be replaced by Jack Griffin, an executive with Meredith Corporation, the nation's second-largest publisher of consumer magazines.
-In September 2010, Time Inc. entered into a licensing agreement with Kolkata-based ABP Group, one of India's largest media conglomerates, to publish Fortune India magazine and the yearly Fortune India 500 list.
-Griffin was ousted after a brief tenure, eventually being replaced by Laura Lang, who served about a year.
+In September 2010, Time Inc. entered into a licensing agreement with Kolkata-based ABP Group, one of India's largest media conglomerates, to publish Fortune India magazine and the annual Fortune India 500 list.
+Griffin was ousted after a brief tenure, and was eventually replaced by Laura Lang, who served about a year.